Group Life Insurance UK

 • Unum.

 Once we’ve got quotes, we’ll send you a personalised report summarising our research.
-This will lay out which of the top UK insurers we think is best for you and your staff.
+This will lay out which of the top UK insurers we think is right for you and your staff.

 Where Does It Fit With Other Employee Benefits?

-Company paid Life Insurance tends to be one of the first benefits a company introduces.
-This is because it’s relatively cheap but employees really value it.
+Group Life Insurance tends to be one of the first benefits a company introduces.
+This is because it’s affordable for most businesses, yet it provides high value to staff.

-It also provides a solid base to introduce other benefits, for instance:
+It also provides a solid foundation for you to introduce other valuable Employee Benefits.
+You might look to set up:

 • Group Critical Illness Cover

-Pays a tax-free lump sum if an employee develops a critical illness, such as cancer, heart attack or stroke.
+Group Critical Illness pays a tax-free lump sum payment if a worker develops a critical illness, such as cancer, heart attack or stroke

 • Group Income Protection

-Works with your company’s sick pay policy to offer staff a monthly income if they’re medically unfit to work.
+A Group Income Protection Scheme works with your company’s sick pay policy to offer staff a monthly income if they’re medically unfit to work

 • Business Health Insurance